-Effect of Critical Period of Crop-Weed Interference and Groundnut Varieties on Weed Control Efficiency (%) and Weed Infestation (%)
+Effect of Critical Period of Crop - Weed Interference and Groundnut Varieties on Weed Control Efficiency (%) and Weed Infestation (%)

-The effect of a critical period of crop-weed interference and groundnut varieties on weed control efficiency and weed infestation at harvest is presented in Table 4.
+The effect of the critical period of crops - weed interference and groundnut varieties on weed control efficiency and weed infestation at harvest is presented in Table 3.
 The critical period of crop-weed interference significantly affected weed control efficiency and weed infestation in both locations.
-The weedy-free check was found to be more efficient in controlling weeds followed by weed-free at 63 days after sowing at both locations.
-The least was recorded by the weedy check control (Table 4).
+Weedy-free check was found to be more efficient in controlling weeds followed by weed-free at 63 days after sowing at both locations.
+The least was recorded by the weedy check control (Table 3).
 The groundnut varieties showed no significant effect on weed control efficiency and weed infestation at both locations.
 There was no significant interaction between the critical period of crop-weed interference and groundnut varieties on weed control efficiency at both locations.
-Less weed competition resulted in higher weed control efficiency by weed free-check than other critical periods of crop-weed interference treatment.
-This is because manual hoe weeding resulted in the cutting of the weed seedlings and burial of weed seeds into the soil at greater depth than other management strategies.
-This is in conformity with the findings of Korav et al., (2020).